Bible-Translation-Tools/Orature/README.md

 # Orature

 Orature is an application for oral drafting, narration, and translation of the Bible, books (such as [Open Bible Stories](https://www.unfoldingword.org/open-bible-stories)), and translation helps/resources (such as notes and checking questions).
 Additionally, Orature can connect with third party applications for more expansive recording and editing options.
-More information can be found [here.](https://bibletranslationtools.org/tool/orature/)
+More information can be found [here.](https://bibletranslationtools.org/tool/orature/), as well as in the [wiki.](https://github.com/Bible-Translation-Tools/Orature/wiki)

 <p float="left">
   <img src="https://raw.githubusercontent.com/jsarabia/orature-screenshots/main/Orature%20Home.png" width="48%" title="Artwork in screenshot provided by Sweet Publishing, CC By-SA 3.0, www.sweetpublishing.com" />